rbelusic/fm-js/README.md

 Build
 ====

+Run from project root:

+		grunt

-Run grunt from project root.
-If you have maven installed you can also run it via mvn compile or any later phase.
+If you have maven installed you can also run:

+		mvn compile

+or any later phase.
 Maven pom.xml is just a wrapper that calls native installed grunt and it's purpose is seamless project integration with Netbeans IDE.

 NE MRĐAJ U MASTER NE RADI MI OVO NA VIRTUALKI !!!